atlaspetco/apc-planner/replit.md

 - **Example**: Courtney Banh + Assembly + Lifetime Pouch shows 23.18 UPH (average of 88 MOs), while individual MOs range from 0.83 to 128.76 UPH

 ## Recent Changes (Latest First)
+- **INVESTIGATION COMPLETE: Lifetime Slip Collar Assembly Dropdown Working Correctly (July 28, 2025)**: Comprehensive debugging investigation confirmed that the Lifetime Slip Collar Assembly dropdown is functioning properly.
+Debug logs revealed: (1) 30 Assembly work orders exist for Lifetime Slip Collar (IDs: 34158,34159,33976,33977, etc.), (2) Evan Crosby is qualified and assigned to these work orders with 67.9 UPH, (3) Bulk assignment detection correctly shows "Evan Crosby assigned", (4) All assignments are persisting to database successfully.
+What appeared to be a bug was actually the system working as designed.
+Documented critical architectural requirement: Fulfil data must be stored in local database for OpenAI auto-assignment analysis rather than using live API calls.
 - **CRITICAL FIX: Assignment Persistence and UI Refresh Resolved (July 28, 2025)**: Fixed major issue where operator assignments weren't showing in dropdowns after being made.
 Root cause: Individual MO assignments were only logging locally without making API calls.
 Solution: Updated `handleOperatorAssign` in production-grid.tsx to properly call `/api/work-orders/assign-operator` endpoint and trigger `onAssignmentChange` callback for UI refresh.
 Added rope/sewing work center validation to individual assignment endpoint, allowing operators to be assigned to all 4 work center categories (Assembly, Sewing, Rope, Assembly/Sewing variants).
 Assignments now persist correctly to database and immediately update in UI after assignment.
 - **MAJOR FIX: Eliminated Estimated Operators in Dropdowns (July 28, 2025)**: Successfully resolved critical issue where over 50% of operator dropdowns showed estimated operators (with ~ prefix in red text).
 Root cause: Sparse UPH data meant many routing combinations only had 1-2 operators with exact data.
 Solution: Modified qualified operators logic to include ALL operators with work center experience without marking them as estimated.
 Results: Assembly/Lifetime Pro Harness went from showing 2 estimated operators to 5 valid operators (all with isEstimated: false).
 System now prioritizes: 1) Exact routing matches, 2) Work center experience (NOT estimated), 3) Only then estimates if neither apply.
 This dramatically improves user confidence in operator assignments.
 - **CRITICAL FIXES: UPH Data Loading and Calculations Corrected (July 28, 2025)**: Successfully resolved multiple critical issues: